Police and protesters clash in Georgia's separatist Abkhazia region over pro-Moscow property measure

-TBILISI, Georgia (AP) — Protesters opposing a measure that would have allowed Russians to buy property in the Georgian territory of Abkhazia stormed into the separatist region's parliament building on Friday and clashed with police.
+TBILISI, Georgia (AP) — Protesters opposing a measure that would have allowed Russians to buy property in the Georgian territory of Abkhazia stormed into the separatist region's parliament building and presidential office on Friday and clashed with police.

 At least eight people were injured in the melee in the regional capital of Sukhumi on the Black Sea, news reports said.

-The parliament was to have discussed ratifying the measure but postponed the session as the demonstrators gathered outside the gates of the government compound that includes the legislature's building and the presidential office.
-They rammed a gate with a truck and streamed into the compound, throwing rocks at police who responded with tear gas.
+The parliament was to have discussed ratifying the measure but postponed the session as the demonstrators gathered outside the gates of the government compound.
+They rammed a gate with a truck and streamed inside the grounds, throwing rocks at police who responded with tear gas.

 President Aslan Bzhania's office later announced he was preparing an order to remove the measure from consideration.
-Police then left the parliament building but demonstrators remained, demanding Bzhania's resignation, according to Russian news agencies.
+Police then left the parliament building but demonstrators remained, demanding Bzhania's resignation.
+Demonstrators also stormed into the presidential administration building and vowed to remain there until Bzhania resigned and snap elections were called.

 Most of Abkhazia broke away from Georgia in fighting that ended in 1993, and Georgia lost control of the rest of the territory in the short war with Russia in 2008.
 Russia recognizes Abkhazia as an independent country, but many Abkhazians are concerned that the region of about 245,000 people is just a client state of Moscow.